Pull-back of quasi-log structures: Preliminaries

-Then a {\em{stratum}} of $(X, D)$ is an irreducible component of $X$ or the $\nu$-image of a log canonical center of $(X^\nu, \Theta)$ (see Notation \ref{notation2.3}).
+Let $(X, D)$ be a simple normal crossing pair.
+Let $\nu:X^\nu \to X$ be the normalization.
+We define $\Theta$ by the formula $ K_{X^\nu}+\Theta=\nu^*(K_X+D)$.
+Then a {\em{stratum}} of $(X, D)$ is an irreducible component of $X$ or the $\nu$-image of a log canonical center of $(X^\nu, \Theta)$ (Notation \ref{f-notation2.3}).
 When $D=0$, this definition is compatible with the above definition of the strata of $X$.
-When $D$ is a boundary $\mathbb R$-divisor, $W$ is a stratum of $(X, D)$ if and only if $W$ is an slc stratum of $(X, D)$ (see \cite[Definition 2.5]{fujino-slc}).
-Note that $(X, D)$ is semi log canonical if $D$ is a boundary $\mathbb R$-divisor. \end{defn}
+When $D$ is a boundary $\mathbb R$-divisor, $W$ is a stratum of $(X, D)$ if and only if $W$ is an slc stratum of $(X, D)$ (\cite[Definition 2.5]{fujino-slc}).
+Note that $(X, D)$ is semi-log canonical if $D$ is a boundary $\mathbb R$-divisor. \end{defn}

 \begin{notation} $\pi_1(X)$ denotes the topological fundamental group of $X$. \end{notation}